Kuen Cheng High School: History

 Kuen Cheng High School was founded in the year 1908, making it one of the oldest educational establishments in Malaysia.

 Kuen Cheng High School was the first educational institution in Malaysia to offer formal education for females at a time when education to girls was considered irrelevant in Chinese traditional culture.

 Based on the prevailing social neglect of women's education, the founders of Kuen Cheng Girls' High School, Wu Xuehua, principal Zhong Zhuo Jing, his wife, Yoshiko Watanabe, and Cheong Yoke Choy upheld female education and aimed to break the traditional concept.
-The school was given the name "Kuen Cheng Girls' School" and its first location was at Kampung Kuala Lumpur in a rented double-story shop lot.
+The school was given the name "Kuen Cheng Girls' School" and its first location was at Kampung Attap in a rented double-story shop lot.
 The school aimed to implement a hybrid teaching system, focusing on the Chinese Language, characters, arithmetic and more.
 There were a mere 18 students when the school first started.

 In 1909, the school moved to Harmony Street and began to develop.
 In 1915, the school founded its own kindergarten, opening up opportunities in Chinese education for young children.
 In 1936, Kuen Cheng was commissioned by the Selangor Department of Education to be an excellent training institution for teachers, and nurtured many outstanding teachers, making great contributions to Chinese education.
 In 1941 during World War II, the Japanese army invaded the country, and the school was forced to close.
+In 1942, the school premises were used as a military base by Japanese forces.
 After the Japanese surrendered in 1945, the school and its kindergarten were reopened with the support of a group of enthusiastic educators.
 The school was officially functioning again in 1946.
-In 1956, the school moved to its current location at Jalan Syed Putra.
+In 1956, the school moved to its current location at Lornie Road (Jalan Syed Putra).
 In 1957, there were 49 students in the first class of graduates.
 In 1962, Kuen Cheng strived to preserve Chinese education and decided to maintain its position as an independent Chinese school, and its status was officially changed to an "independent secondary school", not receiving any funding from the federal government.